 My company is very careful to follow the complex array of rules laid out in the EPA’s Renovation, Repair and Painting (RRP) rule that went into effect April 2010.
 We take pictures, record paperwork, distribute literature, control dust and the slew of other things required by the rule.

-Strangely, the CDC’s most recent testing shows that there was really no need for these regulations in the first place.
+Strangely, the NIH’s most recent testing shows that there was really no need for these regulations in the first place.
 Other than being a veiled attempt to bring additional money and power to the EPA’s coffers in the way of licensing fees, fines and regulatory powers under the guise of “public safety”, these rules seem to have had little, if any effect on the rates of lead poisoning among our children.

 The Facts